maxwellwalin/book-search-engine/README.md

 * `SignupForm.js`: Replace the `addUser()` functionality imported from the `API` file with the `ADD_USER` mutation functionality.

 * `LoginForm.js`: Replace the `loginUser()` functionality imported from the `API` file with the `LOGIN_USER` mutation functionality.

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-	* Has an Apollo Server that uses GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-	* Use an Apollo Server and apply it to the Express.js server as middleware.

-	* Include schema settings for resolvers and typeDefs as outlined in the homework instructions.

-	* Modify the existing authentication middleware to work in the context of a GraphQL API.

-	* Use an Apollo Provider so that the application can communicate with the Apollo Server.

-	* Application must be deployed to Heroku.

-### Deployment: 32%

-* Application deployed at live URL.

-* Application loads with no errors.

-* Application GitHub URL submitted.

-* GitHub repository contains application code.

-### Application Quality: 15%

-* User experience is intuitive and easy to navigate.

-* User interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the homework instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains high-quality README file with description, screenshot, and link to the deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.